 - Leverage community organizations to send out additional reminders

 - Colon Cancer Alliance.
-Closing the Gap in Colon Cancer Screening.
-Results of a National Telephone Survey.
+Closing the gap in colon cancer screening: results of a national telephone survey. https://www.questdiagnostics.com/dms/Documents/Other/CCA_Quest_colon_cancer_study.pdf.
 June 2011.